Crescenx/autobm/README.md

 # AutoBM
 ---

-This is the implementation of the work Automated Human Strategic Behavior Modeling via Large Language Models
+This is the implementation of the work Automated Human Strategic Behavior Modeling via Large Language Models.

+For more details, please check `supplemental_material.pdf`

 ---